 That long list means there are a lot of potentially eligible employers out there.
 You may even be working for one right now.

 What's even better is that your payments don't have to be consecutive.
 You can bounce in and out of the public or nonprofit workforce without penalty (other than taking longer to get your loans forgiven).
 Just remember that only eligible payments made during eligible employment count.
+You must also still be working for an eligible employer when you apply.

 An Exception To Every Rule